 It was the summer of 1973.
-I was three years old and my mom informed me that I needed to help her clean the house instead of going to visit my grandma (which is what I wanted to do that day).
+I was three years old.
+My mom informed me that I needed to help her clean the house instead of going to visit my grandma (I wanted to see grandma).
 I was so angry that I packed my suitcase with all of my clothes, including my swimsuit, and decided I was going to move out.
-The only problem was that the suitcase so full that I couldn’t lift it.
+The only issue was that the suitcase so full that I couldn’t lift it.

 When someone tries to tell me what to do or point their finger at me, my response is always the same….
 I figuratively, or literally, give them ‘the finger’ right back.
 I often become angry and judgmental when I feel someone is giving me unwanted or unwarranted advice.